NohWayJose/d3jsExperiments/README.md

 7/ Oversample on the X-Axis, compared to the default for a selected zoom level (twice or four times oversample, for example)

+8/ The graph is meant to be driven from a Maria (MySQL) DB which contains a datapoint for every ten minutes of daylight for the last four years.
+I wonder how I can query data from it quickly.
+Do stored procedures allow the dynamic creation & update of temporary tables, to cache data at different granularities, a bit like RRD Tool?

 I have used d3js to create a circular X-Axis graph with days, weeks & months on the X-Axis and kWh on the Y-Axis (it's not a radar chart, it's a polar plot).
 Each year should be a different trace

+Preview of the dataless chart: http://htmlpreview.github.io/?https://github.com/NohWayJose/d3jsExperiments/blob/master/SolarPower-v00.01.html
+Preview of the range slider: http://htmlpreview.github.io/?https://github.com/NohWayJose/d3jsExperiments/blob/master/scopeWidget00.01.html